esphome/esphome-docs/components/binary_sensor/template.rst

 The ``template`` binary sensor platform allows you to define any :ref:`lambda template <config-lambda>` and construct a binary sensor out if it.
+The lambda will run automatically in the background and is used to set the sensor value.
+It's not possible to specify an interval at which the lambda runs.

 For example, below configuration would turn the state of an ultrasonic sensor into a binary sensor.